radicle-dev/radicle-alpha/docs/source/reference.rst

 Returns a JSON formatted string representing the input value.
 Numbers are only converted if they have a finite decimal expansion.
 Strings and booleans are converted to their JSON counterparts.
-Keywords are converted to JSON strings (dropping the initial ':').
+Atoms and keywords are converted to JSON strings (dropping the initial ':' for keywords).
 Lists and vectors are converted to JSON arrays.
-Dicts are converted to JSON objects as long as all the keys are either strings or keywords.
+Dicts are converted to JSON objects as long as all the keys are strings, atoms, keywords, booleans or numbers.

 ``uuid!``
 ~~~~~~~~~